meilisearch/documentation/guides/advanced_guides/datatypes.md

 }
 ```

-In the example above, `movie_id`, `1564saqw12ss`, `title`, `Kung fu Panda` are all considered as words.
+In the example above, `movie_id`, `1564saqw12ss`, `title`, `Kung fu Panda` are all considered as sentences.
 The colon `:` and comma `,` characters are used as separators.

-These words will be separated by soft and hard spaces exactly as explained in the [string example](/guides/advanced_guides/datatypes.md#example).
+These sentences will be separated by soft and hard spaces exactly as explained in the [string example](/guides/advanced_guides/datatypes.md#example).

 ### null type

-The `null` type can be pushed into MeiliSearch but it won't be taken into account for indexation.
+The `null` type can be pushed into MeiliSearch but it won't be taken into account for indexing.

 ## Possible Tokenization Issues